d-krause/dvs-qr-decode/README.md

 08 A1 00 00 00 00 08 00 10 28 00 00 00 00 00 00 54
 ```
 ### 6. My Ballot QR Code Analysis

 Based on the above steps, I perceive the QR Code bytes to have the following approximate structure.
 <br><img src="./assets/ballot-qrcode-structure.png" alt="drawing" width="600"/>

+***UPDATE:*** *After analyzing 5000 ballots and studying [QR code data structures](https://www.thonky.com/qr-code-tutorial/data-encoding) more closely, my original file structure analysis above was not entirely correct.*  ***However, my findings related to the actual vote bits is still valid.***

+*The first 12 bits ("45E") are telling us that this is  a byte data payload ("4") that is 94 bytes in length ("5E").
+Lengths for the vote data sections are 7 bytes and 17 bytes ("07" and "11" in the image, remember shifted 4 bits.)*

+*The orange section are error correction codes common in a QR code and ARE NOT a hash or any encrypted or unique value.*

 <!-- <table>
     <tr>
         <td>